OfficeDev/Microsoft-Teams-Samples/samples/meetings-quickstart/js/api-server/README.md

 ## Update the env files

-- In the *api-server* directory, open the *.env* file and update the *CLIENT_ID* and *CLIENT_SECRET* variables with the client ID and secret from your Azure AD app registration.
-If you requested additional Graph permissions from the default *User.Read*, append them, space separated, to the GRAPH_SCOPES key.
+- In the *api-server* directory, open the *.env* file and update all the fields marked 'TODO':
+  - CLIENT_ID, CLIENT_SECRET = Azure App Registration ID and secret
+  - BotId = Bot Framework bot ID
+  - BotPassword = Bot Framework bot password
+  - REACT_APP_BASE_URL = The URL from which your app will be served
+  - TEAMS_APP_ID = The Teams app ID in your manifest.

 ## Build and Run